My All Time Left-Handed Custom Suhr Modern (Part 2)

 You never know what you don’t know, right? 🙂

 This would completely resolve my issue: I could have the better-integrated look of the pick-ups interacting and connecting with the gold hardware, AND I could have all the extra sounds you get out of an HSH configuration.

 I could have both.
 Amazing.

-I pleaded and begged telling them that I would pay whatever the cost or whatever extra man hours it would take to do custom built guitar pick ups for me with gold magnet poles and screws.
+I pleaded and begged to tell them that I would pay whatever the cost or whatever extra man-hours it would take to do custom-built guitar pick-ups for me with gold magnet poles and screws.